BSc (Hons)

 The teaching styles of the lecturers and the amazingly equipped clinical suites are second to none, not to mention the fantastic simulation days, which are so realistic!
 I am proud to be a University of Lincoln student!

-104 UCAS Tariff points from a minimum of 2 A Levels to include 40 points from a science related subject.
-(Biology, Human Biology, Chemistry, Sport Science, Psychology are accepted)
+120 UCAS Tariff points from a minimum of 2 A Levels or equivalent qualifications to include 40 points from a science related subject.
+(Biology, Human Biology, Chemistry, Physics, Sport Science, Physical Education, Psychology, Life and Sciences are accepted)

-Access to Higher Education Diploma: 45 Level 3 credits with a minimum of 104 UCAS Tariff points including 40 points from 15 credits in a science related subject.
+Access to Higher Education Diploma: 45 Level 3 credits with a minimum of 120 UCAS Tariff points, including 40 points from 15 credits in a science related subject.
 (Biology, Human Biology, Chemistry, Sport Science, Psychology are accepted).

-This programme also requires a minimum of 3 GCSEs at grades 4 or above including English, Maths and Science, or equivalent qualifications, such as Functional Skills Level 2.
+GCSE's: Minimum of three at grade 4 or above including English, Maths and Science, or equivalent qualifications, such as Functional Skills Level 2.

 The University accepts a wide range of qualifications as the basis for entry and do accept a combination of qualifications which may include A Levels, BTECs, EPQ etc.

-We may consider work experience alongside academic qualifications and will review this on and individual basis.
+In exceptional circumstances we may consider work experience alongside academic qualifications and will review this on an individual basis.

 Certificates of all previous qualifications will need to be provided before any offers are confirmed.